trandinhkhoa/crypto_exchange/README.md

 - For learning Go + trading engine
 - Orders matched uing Price-Time Priority
 - Execution here is just users' balance management
+    - For now there is balance udpate but no balance check
 - Simple market making
 - REST APIs + WebSocket APIs provided
 - Recovery from shutdown
     - async write to a database of orders (sqlite for now)
     - replay the database on restart
+- TODO: transfer of fund from crypto wallet.
+For now it's just an asset exchange, nothing crypto about it

 # Test
 ```